How does my dog get fleas and ticks?

 What will my veterinarian recommend for flea and tick treatment?

 Our veterinarians offer multiple options based on your dogs lifestyle and their potential for exposure.
-For most comprehensive coverage, our doctors recommend dogs take Bravecto every 90 days and Sentinel Spectrum once a month.
+For most comprehensive coverage, our doctors recommend dogs an external parasite preventative and a heartworm & intestinal parasite preventative once every month.

 How can I identify fleas on my dog?